 - Then guide the teams to the Earthquakes Living Lab via the living lab website at http://www.teachengineering.org/livinglabs/index.php.
 Have them scroll down to the Earthquakes Living Lab section (see Figure 1).
 Tell students that this activity is designed around the Earthquakes Living Lab, a resource and online interface that uses real-time, real-world seismic data gathered from around the world.

-- Have students click on the Earthquakes Living Lab hyperlink in the top left or right in the earthquakes section.
-Now on the main page of the Earthquakes Living Lab website (see Figure 2), note the focus on four active seismic areas..
+- Have students click on the Earthquakes Living Lab hyperlink in the top left in the earthquakes section.
+Now on the main page of the Earthquakes Living Lab website (see Figure 2), note the focus on four active seismic areas.

 - Direct students to complete the first half of the worksheet (the Explore, Explain and part of the Evaluate sections), which is also summarized below.

-- Of the four Earthquakes Living Lab seismic areas, choose the "Mexico" box.
+- Of the four Earthquakes Living Lab seismic areas, choose the "Chile" box.

 - Follow the first link on the right side of the page titled, "Where did earthquakes occur this week?"